naturomics/CapsNet-Tensorflow/README.md

 ![capsVSneuron](imgs/capsuleVSneuron.png)

 > **Status:**
 > 1. The capsule of MNIST version is finished.
-Now we have two version:
->    a) tag v0.1, not work well due to Issue #8;
->    b) the current version with `test accuracy 99.57`, see details in the `Results` section
+The current `test accuracy =  99.57`, see details in the `Results` section

 > **Daily task**
 > 1. multi-GPU support
 > 2. Improving the reusability of ``capsLayer.py``, what you need is ``import capsLayer.fully_connected`` or ``import capsLayer.conv2d`` in your code

 > **Others**
-> 1. [Here(知乎)](https://zhihu.com/question/67287444/answer/251460831) is an answer explaining my understanding of Section 4 of the paper (the core part of CapsNet).
+> 1. [Here(知乎)](https://zhihu.com/question/67287444/answer/251460831) is an answer explaining my understanding of the paper.
 It may be helpful in understanding the code.
 > 2. If you find out any problems, please let me know.
 I will try my best to 'kill' it ASAP.